juliehub/Ansible-Practice/README.md

 ## Ansible-Practice

 ### Getting Started with Ansible and Dynamic Amazon EC2 Inventory Management
+If you use Amazon Web Services EC2, maintaining an inventory file might not be the best approach, because hosts may come and go over time, be managed by external applications, or you might even be using AWS autoscaling.

 This [guide](https://github.com/juliehub/Ansible-Practice/blob/master/ansible_dynamicEC2.md) explains the steps to manage Amazon EC2 instances dynamically.

 References